-Maths strategy KS2 18.
-Encourage metacognition to encourage Maths progress
+18. Encourage metacognition to encourage Maths progress

 One way to do this is to focus the plenary on what was learnt that day and, more importantly, how it was learnt.
 When a child can reflect on their own understanding, what they found more challenging or easier, then you will be starting to achieve metacognition in the classroom.

 19. Reward, praise and encourage the pupil

-Maths strategy KS2 20.
+Maths strategy 20.
 Teach the teacher

 To be effective, pupil talk requires proper structure and expectations.
 One technique we use is to ask a pupil to teach back to the tutor (towards the end of the lesson).
 It is the ultimate test of understanding.